 Salvador Dalí Domènech (1904–1989), along with Pablo Picasso, was one of the most important Spanish artists of the 20th century.
-A surrealist painter, as well as a writer, decorator, sculptor and thinker, Dalí was a multifaceted character who had a peculiarly eccentric personality that was known well beyond his birthplace of Figueres.
+A surrealist painter, as well as a writer, decorator, sculptor and thinker, Dalí, a multifaceted character, had an eccentric personality that was known well beyond Figueres, his birthplace.
 Inspired by the subconscious, his work is closely linked to his own story and is found throughout the world.
-Most of his paintings are housed in homeland at the Dalí Theater-Museum in Figueres, the Salvador Dalí House in Port Lligat, and the Gala Dalí Castle in Púbol.
+Most of his paintings are housed in Spain at the Dalí Theater-Museum in Figueres, the Salvador Dalí House in Port Lligat, and the Gala Dalí Castle in Púbol.

 This surrealist oil-on-wood painting is captivating because of the harmony of the figures and colors within the composition.
-Freudian theory has gained popularity when it comes to explaining the symbolism behind the painting.
-In other words, it expresses Dalí’s willingness to represent the subconscious through images created while sleeping.
-Thus, in the work, we see his muse, Gala, sleeping and levitating with tranquil scenery in the background and a bee that provokes her dream.
-In the upper part are two pouncing tigers, one of which is jumping out of fish that is jumping out of the pomegranate as well as a bayonet.
+Freudian theory has gained popularity when it comes to explaining its symbolism.
+In other words, the painting expresses Dalí’s willingness to represent the subconscious through images created while sleeping.
+Thus, the work depicts his muse, Gala, asleep and levitating amid tranquil scenery while a bee that provokes her dream.
+The upper part features a bayonet in front of two pouncing tigers, one of which is emerging from a fish that has emerged out of a pomegranate.

-St. Anthony is the protagonist of this famous Dali painting in which he is portrayed as a kneeling beggar in the desert protecting himself from the lurking temptations by raising the cross.
-These temptations are represented, first of all, with a horse and a line of deformed elephants with extremely long legs.
+Here, St. Anthony is portrayed as a kneeling beggar in the desert, protecting himself from lurking temptations by raising his cross.
+These temptations are represented, first of all, by a horse and a line of deformed elephants with extremely long legs.
 The horse represents the temptation of triumph while the woman on top of the first elephant represents the temptation of sex, and the pyramids of the two elephants in the back represent the temptation of greed.

 Where: Royal Museums of Fine Arts of Belgium, Brussels

-Dalí had not yet adopted the surrealist style that so defines him in this early work.
-In this initial stage of experimentation and learning, the artist used realism to represent his 17-year-old sister Anna Maria looking out the window with her back to us.
-Blue tones predominate as the feminine figure invites us to contemplate the panorama through the window with her.
+Dalí had not yet adopted the surrealist style that so defines his early work.
+In this initial stage of experimentation and learning, the artist used realism to represent his 17-year-old sister Anna Maria gazing out a window with her back to the viewers.
+Blue tones predominate as she invites us to contemplate the panorama through the window with her.
 This was painted during a family vacation in Cadaqués.

 Where: Kelvingrove Art Gallery and Museum, Glasgow

-Another of the most representative pieces by Salvador Dalí revolves around the Greek myth of the young Narcissus who fell in love with his own reflection after the goddess Aphrodite punished him for rejecting the nymph Echo.
+This Dalí work revolves around the Greek myth of the young Narcissus who fell in love with his own reflection after the goddess Aphrodite punished him for rejecting the nymph Echo.
 Narcissus drowned trying to kiss his own reflection in the water of the lake, and a flower with his name sprouted from his body.
-Although Dalí did not strictly adhere to the myth in his painting, he was inspired by the story and the psychoanalytical concept of narcissism derived from it to represent the libido over the body itself.
+Although Dalí did not strictly adhere to the myth, its psychoanalytical concept of narcissism derived from it to represent the libido over the body itself inspired him.

 Where: Tate Modern, London

-This oil on canvas depicts a sleeping bodyless head—a soft structure being held up by crutches.
-It evokes sleepiness, which is extremely important in surrealist work for its connection with the subconscious world.
-However, it is said that Dalí’s great inspiration for creating this piece was the anguish provoked during the Spanish Civil War and the desire to free himself from the horror through sleep.
+This oil on canvas depicts a sleeping head—a soft structure held up by crutches.
+It evokes sleepiness, an important component of surrealism due to its connection with the subconscious world.
+However, it is said that Dalí’s inspiration for this work was the anguish provoked during the Spanish Civil War and the desire to free himself from the horror through sleep.